bjt-user/Linux/rsync.md

 ```
 should speed up your rsync of `/`

-but it still did not work..it finished, but `/home` is empty on the remote side...
+but it still did not work..it finished, but `/home` is empty on the remote side...\
+maybe because it was "in use" by me...

 #### troubleshooting